2ndSightLab/ai-tracker/issues.md

 🟡  Yubikey Auth

+🟡 Log Bucket >> Cloudwatch org logs?
 ## Later

+🟡 should be reporting scp output when blocked by scp is not

 🟡 With profile fixes can probably deploy accounts in parallel now after handing off to parallel processor.
 TBD